Septembre Musical 2022

 With the arrival of a new director, Mischa Damev, at the head of the festival in 2019, a new era is dawning.
 Under his leadership, each year the festival puts a country in the spotlight.
 The culture of this country is celebrated in many forms: its classical music of course with the best musicians, orchestras, composers or soloists from the host country of honour.
 But also its traditional music, cuisine and visual arts.
 The festival will be offering its audiences new experiences from 2019 onwards.

-The first window opened by Mischa Damev offered a breathtaking view of Russia, the second of Austria.
+The first window opened by Mischa Damev offered a breathtaking view of Russia in 2019, the second one of Austria had to be postponed due to Covid to 2022.
+The best Swiss artists were in the spotlight in 2021.

-Under the aegis of culture, Mischa Damev wants to turn the Septembre Musical 2021 into a place of encounter and exchange between peoples on a global scale.
+Under the aegis of culture, Mischa Damev wants to turn the festival into a place of encounter and exchange between peoples on a global scale.